Because of Winn-Dixie (film): Release

-The film was released in cinemas in the USA on February 5, 2005, and was released on DVD and VHS on August 9, 2005, by 20th Century Fox Home Entertainment making this the last film from the studio to be released on VHS.
+The film was released in cinemas in the USA on February 18, 2005, and was released on DVD and VHS on August 9, 2005, by 20th Century Fox Home Entertainment.

 Reception

 The film received mixed reviews from critics.
-Rotten Tomatoes gives it a score of 55% based on 121 reviews, with an average rating of 5.8/10.
+Rotten Tomatoes gives it a score of 55% based on 121 reviews, with an average rating of 5.9/10.
 The site's consensus was: "An old-fashioned, if bland, adaptation of Kate DiCamillo's novel."
-At Metacritic, it has a score of 54% based on 27 reviews, indicating "mixed or average reviews".
+At Metacritic, it has a score of 54/100 based on 27 reviews, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Awards

 AnnaSophia Robb was nominated in several categories, Best Performance in a Feature Film (Comedy or Drama) – Leading Young Actress – Best Family Feature Film – Comedy or Musical, at the Young Artist Awards 2006 Best book awards.